 Project Description: This project was created as part of Protothon 2017 hosted at NYU Tech Lab in Brooklyn NY.
 It was a 15-hour event over the course of 2 days, where participants competed to prototype solutions that addressed disaster relief.

 Problem: Community needs are not met effectively through blind donations leading to over donation, lack of transparency and poor distribution channels.

 Solution: A system to streamline the disaster relief donation-supply chain utilizing a platform for registered organizations.
-These organizations input their community needs to get supplies through direct donations from donors fulfilled by partnered distributors.
+These organizations input their community needs to get supplies through direct donations fulfilled by partnered distributors.

 Role: Design Thinking, User Research, User Experience Design, Usability Testing

-Group Members: Gael Gundin, Sam Jones, Florentino Pamintuan, Brian Bohon, Arushi Jaiswal
+Group Members: Gael Gundin, Sam Jones, Florentino Pamintuan, Brian Bohon and Arushi Jaiswal

 Before the start of the Protothon we were briefed by a panel of topic experts that gave us incites into the challenges and pain points that disaster relief and aid efforts faced.
 They directed us to resources and answered questions from the participants.

 We started our brainstorming session by listing all the possibilities and ideas that we could think of.
 At first we have a few very interesting concepts and the hardest part was narrowing them down.
 We used dot (strip) voting to select the 3 that we liked the most and then narrowed it down again into our top choice through a consensus decision process.

 We decided to focus on the allocation of funds from individuals directly to community organizations on the ground.
 We wanted to create a web application that would allow organizations to request the supplies they were in need form.
 We felt that often times despite individuals wanting to help, donating clothes which what most people often do is more of a burden than actual aid.
 Community organizations are on the ground know best of what their community needs we give them the power to request the supplies they need the most right away.